 As it is nearly impossible to control the pearl creation process, at least naturally, the size and shape of the pearl cannot be controlled either.
 Pearl shapes can vary substantially, given the fact that they are little organic gemstones which grow inside the mollusques and, as a result, their development can be easily affected by a large number of factors that in most cases are outside our power to influence.
 Some factors that influence the shape of the pearl is the pearl’s position inside the mollusque under the process of its development, as well as the size and shape of the irritant that penetrated the mollusque.
 Can you imagine how hard it is to find those absolute perfectly shaped and colored, traditional pearls?

 Baroque pearls are the ones that historically have been perceived as the imperfect and useless pearls, as only the shiny, white, round pearls were considered a unique find.
-Baroque pearls are the black sheep of the jewelry world, so to say.
+Baroque pearls were the not-so-popular-kids of the jewelry world, so to say.
 Their shape, as the name tries to describe, is rarely symmetrical - instead, it is organic, raw and definitely not picture-perfectly round.
 Their natural color is never the same from pearl to pearl - instead, it exhibits subtle rainbow-colored luminescence.
 Their expression is not the one traditionally associated with pearls - instead, it is bursting with personality and individuality.

 Despite the imperfections, these are all the characteristics that, in fact, make baroque pearls unique findings, exclusive gemstones and a stunning addition to any look.
 Not two baroque pearls are the same - they are all different and special with each own background and story to tell.
 You can be sure that the baroque pearl in your pearl earrings or necklace is truly one of a kind, as there is simply no other that looks exactly the same.
 Isn't it a true definition of uniqueness?